priscillahartono/stat159fall2016/Project1/paper/paper.md

 ![Git logo](/Project1/images/git-logo.png)

 Git is a version control system.
-It stores revisions of projects users are working on in a central repository by taking “snapshots.”
-It also allows users to collaborate very easily and allows users to track their changes by committing to these changes and they’ll be stored.
+It stores revisions of projects users are working on in a central repository by taking “snapshots," which are pushed to the central repository to enable collaboration and tracking of changes.

 To use Git, we should know some basic codes: